mingyaulee/Blazor.BrowserExtension/docs/Pages/01_06_SetupExistingProject.md

      });
    });
    ```
-0. Add the following into `Program.cs` file to wrap the `RootComponents` setup.
+0. Add the following into the `Program.cs` file to wrap the `RootComponents` setup.
    ```csharp
    public static async Task Main(string[] args)
    {